pages-themes/minimal/pages/guidelines/architecture.md

 More than one approch is possible.
 Depending on a project it is recommended to start from a single PD diagram and step by step build a multi-layered structure.
 In case of extensive coverage of biological functions or limited resourses it might be more efficient to start from an AF diagram and a top-level view.

 ![](../images/guidelines/design1.png)
 **Figure 1.** A recommended way of gradually developing a multi-layered structure starting from one PD diagram and a top-level view.
+This option is suggested as the first choice with adequate resources available.
 <br/>
 <br/>